kobton/imdb-search/README.md

 # IMDB-Search

 ## Design
 Spring boot application built with Maven.
-REST API to import data from a TSV file and store it in a Postgres database.
+REST API to import IMDB data from a TSV file and store it in a Postgres database.
 Other API calls includes getting the the data as json payload and query the database for specific database entries.
 Interaction with the database is done using the Java Persistence API.

 Full text search has been implemented utilizing the built in operators of the Postgres database.